ES-TUDelft/robot-interaction-tool/docs/installation/linux.md

 `$ pip install -r requirements.txt`

-    * If you get errors related to the "qi" library, verify that NAOqi is in the PYTHONPATH.
+    * If you get errors related to the "qi" library, try installing it from terminal (i.e., $ pip install qi).
     * If you get errors related to "pip" check if /home/YOUR_USER/.local/bin is in the PATH or add it in ~/.bashrc

-## I.4.
+## I.3.
 Install qt5

 * Open a terminal: